-These made-from-scratch fluffy sourdough blueberry muffins are tender, moist, and a great way to use your leftover sourdough starter.
+These made-from-scratch fluffy Sourdough Blueberry Muffins are tender, moist, and a great way to use your leftover sourdough starter.
 Each bite is filled with blueberry flavor and is topped with a sweet, buttery streusel topping.

-Blueberry muffins are a family favorite around here!
+Blueberry sourdough muffins are a family favorite around here!
 Since I had some leftover sourdough bread starter, I thought it would be a delicious way to try something new by adding it to my muffin batter!
 These are great for breakfast, dessert, or afternoon snacks.
 Plus they freeze well, so prepping is a breeze.

 If you have leftover blueberries, make a batch of cream cheese filled blueberry lemon bread.
 It’s delicious and an easy brunch recipe.
 We also love making blueberry French toast casserole.
 As far as desserts go, I recommend blueberry lemon blondies, and the cute little lemon blueberry bites.